The Department of Linguistics offers undergraduate majors and minors in:

 B.A. in Linguistics

-The B.A. major in Linguistics requires a minimum of 33 hours numbered above 200 (24 in required courses, 9 in approved electives) and four semesters of a second language or the equivalent.
+The B.A. major in Linguistics requires a minimum of 33 hours numbered above 200 (24 in required courses, 9 in approved electives) and completion of a fourth semester language course (e.g., SPAN 202, NVJO 202, SIGN 310) or the equivalent.
 Required courses are: LING 301, 303, 304, 322, 331, 367, 412 or 446, 425 or 429.
 The 9 hours in approved electives may be selected from courses in linguistics or from courses in other departments approved by the Department of Linguistics.

 Recommended course sequences for B.A. in Linguistics